Toggle high contrast

 Initiating a decades long public sector spending freeze, amounting to the deepest and most severe austerity programme ever attempted anywhere in the world.

-The situation in Brazil today is one where collective bargaining has collapsed, affirmative action designed to address deep-seated racial and gender-based inequalities has been ended, and funding has been withdrawn from government agencies responsible for education, social welfare, and ensuring human rights and environmental protection.
-The government’s chaotic response to the pandemic has left Brazil in complete disarray and the TUC has expressed its solidarity with unions fighting to liberate themselves from misrule.
+The situation in Brazil was - until the return of Lula - one where collective bargaining had collapsed, affirmative action designed to address deep-seated racial and gender-based inequalities had been ended, and funding had been withdrawn from government agencies responsible for education, social welfare, and ensuring human rights and environmental protection.
+The government’s chaotic response to the pandemic left Brazil in complete disarray and the TUC has expressed its solidarity with unions fighting to liberate themselves from misrule.

-Attacks on labour organisation must be understood in the context of a government willing to employ far right narratives for political gain.
-Bolsonaro incites his supporters to take to the streets and resist an imaginary ‘communist’ threat, which he associates with women’s and LGBT rights as well as organised labour.
+Attacks on labour organisation must be understood in the context of a government that was willing to employ far right narratives for political gain.
+Bolsonaro incited his supporters to take to the streets and resist an imaginary ‘communist’ threat, which he associated with women’s and LGBT rights as well as organised labour.

 Resources and useful links